Laurie0131/PitchSample/PITCHME.md

 The use of device paths allows the system resources to be defined in terms of connections between hardware devices, and the “pathways” the processor must follow to get to those devices.

 This includes the pathway to a specific boot device.
-(NOTE: This slide REALLY has to be seen as a build slide, each step is very important in the overall under standing of the process.
-However, the animation (line change from RED to black and back is not necessary and not included in this breakdown)

 In the Example:
 The Boot target is the OS loader UEFI Application located on the third partition of the Master drive on the primary ATA controller off of the PCI Device 1Fh, function #1, off of the primary PCI host bridge (Bus zero).
 This is how we would refer to this target, starting form the target working back to the processor, in UEFI, the target is defined starting from the processor, as devices are discovered and drivers are loaded in the boot process.